vhscom/svelte-headlessui-starter/README.md

 pnpm run dev -- --open
 ```

+### Making commits

+Use the approach that best suits your personal preferences and preferred work style.
+If you would like to add emojis to your commit messages, see [Emojify Conventional Commits with Git](https://vhs.codeberg.page/post/emojify-conventional-commits-git/) for one approach.

 ### Adding a changeset

 To add a changeset run `pnpm changeset` and follow the prompts.
+If this is your first time adding a changeset, run `pnpm changeset init` to create the `.changeset` folder and commit it to the repository.

 ## Building